AnriiGegliuk/Pong-Game/README.md

 # Pong-Game
 Pong Game written in Python using the Turtle module.

-# Installing & Running the application (Written using PyCharm)
+# Installing & Running the application

 Download the Python 3 installer package from the official website and install it, if not installed previously.